UPF Q&A

 If you submit an incomplete application, you may still complete it during the application round.

-Submit your subsidy application via the English apply page.
-You will need eHerkenning at least level 2+ for this.
-If you do not have eHerkenning yet, we advise you to apply for it first.
-The application process may take some time.
+To submit your subsidy application, please use the English apply page.
+You will need eHerkenning at least level 2+ or 3 for this.
+If you do not have eHerkenning, we advise you to apply for it first as the process may take some time.

 - The project plan.